Privacy policy

 Personal data from other sources

-We may receive personal data about your directors and ultimate beneficial owners from other sources, where applicable.
-This information includes:
+We may receive personal data about your directors and ultimate beneficial owners from third-party sources, including:

 • criminal background checks; and